derrricks/CDA3100/README.md

 # Assignment 1 - Prime Tester:
   - Using the source code from the C program, students must assemble a matching MIPS assembly language program with the same functionality
   - Expected to assemble the "Test for valid input" and "Perform prime test" sections of the source code

+# Assignment 2 - Statistical Calculator:
+  - Using the source code from the C program, assemble a matching MIPS assembly language program with the same functionality
+  - Functions include getMax, getMin, calcSum, and calcAverage